Read responses to myths that 'HIV is a gay disease' or a 'death sentence,' and find other important information about getting tested.

 MYTH: “HIV drugs are poison.
 They will destroy your body.”

 REALITY: At the beginning of the HIV & AIDS epidemic, HIV medications were difficult to take and had debilitating side effects.
-Since then, scientists have created medications that have fewer side effects and are easier and safer to use.
+Scientists have since created medications that have fewer side effects and are far easier and safer to use.

 Myths about HIV prevention and safer sex

-REALITY: There are many reasons why people might want to take advantage of PrEP.
+REALITY: There are many reasons why someone might want to take advantage of PrEP.
 Perhaps they are in a relationship with a person living with HIV.
 Perhaps they have trouble consistently using condoms.
-Whatever the reason, PrEP is a safe and effective HIV-prevention strategy that should be seen as a welcome addition to the HIV prevention toolbox.
+Whatever the reason, PrEP is a safe and highly effective HIV-prevention strategy and a welcome addition to the HIV prevention toolbox.

 This resource is not a substitute for sound medical advice — and the examples throughout it don’t cover every situation!
 We encourage you to seek out additional resources from other community advocates and, most importantly, talk to a knowledgeable healthcare provider before making any medical decisions.
 Last Updated: February 2017